-"The Japanese pianist Shoko Kawasaki impressed with nobility
+"The Japanese pianist Shoko Kawasaki impressed with

-"The exceptional Japanese pianist Shoko Kawasaki brings the audience
+"The exceptional Japanese pianist Shoko Kawasaki brings the audience to rapturous applause."

 Shoko Kawasaki was born in Tokyo, Japan.
 She won prizes at international piano competitions, like “Ennio Porrino” in Cagliari, “Massarosa International Piano Competition” in Italy, “Wettbewerb um den Musikpreis des Kulturkrei Gasteig” in Germany.
 She was awarded the diploma prize in international competitions, like the “Geneva International Competition” and “Grieg International Competition” in Norway.
 In Japan, she won prizes at the Music Competition of Japan, at the Kazuko Yasukawa Memorial International Piano Competition.
 In addition, Shoko has won first prizes in many other prestigious competitions in Japan, including one where she participated as a composer.